Localization and Flat Bands in Bond-Inflated Lattices: Mechanisms for flat bands in bond-inflated lattices

 For bipartite nearest-neighbor tight-binding models with no intra-sublattice hopping, the Bloch Hamiltonian can be written in block off-diagonal form,

 If the number of sites on the two sublattices differs, $N_A \neq N_B$, the rank-nullity theorem guarantees at least $|N_A-N_B|$ zero eigenvalues, producing symmetry-protected flat bands at $\varepsilon=0$ \cite{Inui1994,Lieb1989,Mielke1991,Tasaki1992}.
-In edge-inflated Lieb lattices, zero-energy flat bands arise whenever edge inflation preserves bipartiteness while introducing sublattice imbalance.
+In bond-inflated Lieb lattices, zero-energy flat bands arise whenever bond inflation preserves bipartiteness while introducing sublattice imbalance.

 Flat bands can also be constructed explicitly in real space by building compact localized states whose amplitudes cancel at all junctions that connect to the rest of the lattice \cite{Inui1994,Bergman2008,Flach2014,Leykam2018}.
 For zero-energy bands, cancellation typically occurs on one sublattice due to chiral symmetry.
-For nonzero-energy flat bands in edge-inflated systems, cancellation occurs at the junctions between inflated chains and the original sites.
+For nonzero-energy flat bands in bond-inflated systems, cancellation occurs at the junctions between inflated chains and the original sites.
 The Schr\"odinger equation at a junction $o\in O$ reads

 where $\phi_o$ is the wave-function amplitude on the original site $o$, and $\psi^{(c)}_j$ is the amplitude on site $j$ of chain $c$, with $j=1$ denoting the site closest to $o$.
 At $\varepsilon=0$, Eq.~(\ref{eq:interference}) reduces to